 Registered Psychologist

-Samarah holds a Master’s in Clinical Psychology from Pakistan and is registered with the Australian Health Practitioner Regulation Agency (AHPRA).
-She is fluent in English, Urdu, and Hindi, and is passionate about making a positive and lasting impact on her clients’ wellbeing.
+Samarah holds a Master of Clinical Psychology and is registered with AHPRA.
+She is fluent in English, Urdu, and Hindi.

 Registered Psychologist